001TMF/CULLALGO/README.md

 # CULLALGO
 'CULLALGO is a script that uses multiple parameters to 'cull' a large dataset of .fasta protein sequences to a manageable amount with desired traits in a .fasta output.
-All measurements are based on existing literature.'
+All measurements are based on up to date existing literature.'

 The determinant parameters in CULLALGO1.0 are as follows:
 1. Molecular weight